 In 1978, playing center field, he hit .259/.299/.347 with 5 home runs in 136 games.
 In 1979 he played in all 162 games, hitting .260/.286/.362 with 8 home runs.
 He also stole 13 bases and caught 12 times.

 In 1980 we picked up Barry Bonnell to play center, and Rick’s playing time dropped.
 He played 53 games, hitting .213/.277/.324.
 Then, in June of 1981, he was traded to the A’s for cash.
 As a Jay, he hit .252/.289/.348 in 376 games over four seasons.

 Rick played for the Phillies and Cardinals, before the Jays and 15 games, over two seasons, for the A’s after his time in Toronto.

-We picked up Kielty in trade for Shannon Stewart in the middle of the 2003 season.
+We picked up Kielty in trade for Shannon Stewart midway through the 2003 season.
 He played 62 games for us, hitting .233/.342/.376 playing in the outfield.
 After the season, the Jays traded Bobby to the A’s for Ted Lily.